 In order to collect a list of users for your prize draw, you need people to comment.
 But this isn’t just about taking names: it’s also an opportunity to get feedback, build relationships, and make your brand a part of the conversation on Father’s Day.

-Father’s Day is an occasion which brings up strong feelings – so give your followers the chance to open up and share their stories.
+Father’s Day is an occasion that brings up strong feelings – so give your followers the chance to open up and share their stories.
 If you can add a joke or cheeky brand reference like Papa John’s, even better!

 3. Link the Father’s Day giveaway on Facebook to your products